breakintoprogram/next-bbc-basic/MANUAL.md

 The only plot modes supported currently are:

-- PLOT 0, X, Y: Draw a line from last plot position to X, Y
+- `PLOT 0, X, Y`: Draw a line from last plot position to X, Y
-- PLOT 64, X, Y: Plot a point
+- `PLOT 64, X, Y`: Plot a point
-- PLOT 80, X, Y: Draw a filled triangle.
+- `PLOT 80, X, Y`: Draw a filled triangle.
 The other two points are the last two plot positions.
-- PLOT 144, 0, R: Draw a circle of radius R. The center position is the last plot position
+- `PLOT 144, 0, R`: Draw a circle of radius R. The center position is the last plot position

 ### MODE n

 Two modes supported:

-- MODE 0: ULA mode (Normal Spectrum 256x192 Graphics)
+- `MODE 0`: ULA mode (Normal Spectrum 256x192 Graphics)
-- MODE 1: Layer 2 mode (256 x 192, 256 colours per pixel)
+- `MODE 1`: Layer 2 mode (256 x 192, 256 colours per pixel)

 ### COLOUR n[,type]